-Without a way to retreat an army fights with double or triple the spirit it would have on open terrain, because death is viscerally present.
-Sun Tzu advocated deliberately stationing soldiers on death ground to give them the desperate edge that makes men fight like the devil.
+It was reasoned without a way to retreat an army fights with double or triple the spirit compared to being on open terrain, precisely because death is viscerally present.
+Sun Tzu advocated deliberately stationing soldiers on death ground to give them the desperate edge that makes men fight like they never had before.
+There doesn’t seem to be any better way to motivate someone to give it their all and maybe it’s time for you to create your death ground?

 Yes, back yourself into a mountain, in fact, back yourself into a mountain full of dry trees and light that mountain on fire.
 This way you have no choice but to advance.